markelog/dott/readme.md

 ## Details

+## Approach

+We use bfs coupled with a bit of maze path finding algo without backtracking though, at least this is how I explained to myself, haha.
+See (Distance transform)[https://en.wikipedia.org/wiki/Distance_transform
+] article.
 ### Task

 There is given a rectangular bitmap of size n\*m.
 Each pixel of the bitmap is either white or